NETL-RIC/CO2-Pipeline-Routing-Tool/pipeline_sphinx_documentation/README.md

 (What worked for me was './make.bat html' via git bash on Windows).

 ## Looking at the Output Documentation

 The built html files in the `_build/html` folder can be viewed with any web browser.
 The main page that leads to all others is index.html.
 I have modified the `_build` folder to be at the same directory level as `source`, instead of the default which is inside of `source`.

+## Adding New Documentation to the Actual Tool
+The tool will only read documenation that is in the Flask/public folder.
+The documentation folder at the root level is just to build documentation.
+To actually add the documentation to the tool, manually copy and paste the new "_build" folder over the old one with the same name in the Flask/public directory